New Alpine A390 performance SUV put through its paces in Arctic testing

 What do we know so far about the Alpine A390?

 Alpine is a brand that’s all about performance.
-When it was rebooted in 2017, it set off on the right foot with the widely-applauded A110 sports car, and its follow up was a very different – although equally appealing – electric hot hatchback.
+When it was rebooted in 2017, it set off on the right foot with the widely-applauded A110 sports car, and its follow up was a very different – although equally appealing – electric hot hatchback called the A290.

 But neither are particularly practical or family-friendly, so Alpine has decided that its third all-new model will branch out and enter the white-hot SUV market.
 Of course, performance will still take centre stage, combining speed and space in the same way that’s made cars like the Porsche Macan so popular over here.

 So what do we actually know so far?
 Well for starters, Alpine doesn’t want to refer to the A390 as an SUV at all, instead calling it a ‘sport fastback’.
-Based on these fresh spy pictures, it certainly has the raised ride height of an SUV, but that sloping roofline gives it a profile similar to cars like the Polestar 4 or Cupra Tavascan.
+In these latest images of the A390 in testing, it's certainly apparent that it has the raised ride height of an SUV, albeit with a sloping roofline gives it a profile similar to cars like the Polestar 4 or Cupra Tavascan.

 How fast will the Alpine A390 be?

-Where the new A390 will fall on that performance spectrum remains to be seen.
-We know it will use the Renault Group’s electric AmpR Medium platform, which also underpins the Renault Scenic and Nissan Ariya.
-A sporty Nissan Ariya Nismo has just hit the market with a 429bhp dual-motor setup, so the Alpine could produce upwards of 500bhp with its three motors.
+We know the A390 will use the Renault Group’s electric AmpR Medium platform, which also underpins the Renault Scenic and Nissan Ariya.
+A sporty Nissan Ariya Nismo has recently hit the market with a 429bhp dual-motor setup, but the Alpine is expected to be much faster than this – a fact we can vouch for after our prototype drive.

 When will the A390 arrive and what’s next for Alpine?

-A full reveal of the Alpine A390 is expected in 2025 when full performance, specs and pricing details will be confirmed.
+The full reveal of the Alpine A390 is scheduled for May 27th 2025, when full performance, specs and pricing details will be confirmed.

 Alpine won’t stop there, though.
 The brand is aiming to release one new model each year until 2028 as it expands into new market segments.
 After the A390 SUV, an electric successor to the A110 sports car is due, along with a convertible version the following year.